mithi/epic-react-exercises/content/react/fundamentals/1/notes.md

 6. Forms

+    -   How forms work:
         -   Attach a submit handler with `onSubmit` prop.
-It will be called with the `submit event` which has a `target`.
-The `target` has a reference to the `<form>` dom node.
-The form node has references to the elements of the form which can be used to get the values out of the form.
+        -   It will be called with the `submit event` which has a `target`.
+        -   The `target` has a reference to the `<form>` dom node.
+        -   The form node has references to the elements of the form which can be used to get the values out of the form.
-    -   Some ways to get the value of the name input:
+    -   Some ways to get the value of from input field node `onChange`:
         -   via index: `event.target.elements[0].value`
         -   via their name or id attribute: `event.target.elements.usernameInput.value`
         -   via ref [useRef (React Docs)](https://reactjs.org/docs/hooks-reference.html#useref)
     -   ❗ Learn good practices for validating lower-case on input fields
     -   ❗ Controlled vs Uncontrolled
         -   “uncontrolled” - means that the browser is maintaining the state of the input by itself, we can be notified of changes and “query” for the value from the DOM node.

 7. Rendering an array